The Jeffersons: Theme song

-Ja'Net DuBois and Jeff Barry co-wrote The Jeffersons theme song, "Movin' on Up", which was sung by DuBois with a gospel choir.
+Ja'Net DuBois and Jeff Barry co-wrote The Jeffersons theme song, "Movin' On Up", which was sung by DuBois with a gospel choir.

+The song was created after DuBois approached Norman Lear, suggesting she expand upon her brief roles on Good Times and explore a music-related project.
+In response, Lear suggested she try writing a theme song for a new show he was developing about a dry cleaner.
+Initially, DuBois struggled with the composition until her mother encouraged her to draw from her personal dream of providing her mother with a comfortable retirement.
+Inspired by that idea, DuBois wrote the song.
+When Lear heard it, he was amazed at how perfectly it captured the essence of The Jeffersons—despite the fact that he hadn't fully explained the show's concept to her.
+Lear went on to develop a full arrangement of the song to serve as the show's theme.

 Broadcast history and Nielsen ratings

 The Jeffersons changed time slots at least 15 different times during its 11-year run, unusual for a popular long running series.
 The most common time slot was on Sunday night.

 In its first season (1974–75), the show ranked at number four, surpassed by its parent series All in the Family (which landed at number one for the fifth year in a row).
 The show's ratings for the following two seasons placed it in the Top 30, but during the 1977–78 and 1978–79 seasons (the show's fourth and fifth seasons), it fell out of the top 30, ranking 52nd in Season 4 and 49th in Season 5.

 It returned to the Top 10 in 1979–80, and at the end of the 1981–82 season, The Jeffersons finished third overall, only surpassed by fellow CBS series Dallas and 60 Minutes.
-As a result, the series remained among the Top 20 for the next two seasons.
+The series would remain among the Top 20 for the next two seasons.

+Daytime reruns

+The series was rebroadcast on CBS from February 4, 1980, to September 25, 1981.

 Home media

 Sony Pictures Home Entertainment released the first six seasons of The Jeffersons on DVD in Region 1 between 2002 and 2007.

 On August 27, 2013, it was announced that Mill Creek Entertainment had acquired the rights to various television series from the Sony Pictures library including The Jeffersons.
 They subsequently re-released the first two seasons on DVD on May 20, 2014.

 On August 8, 2014, it was announced that Shout!
-Factory had acquired the rights to the series; they subsequently released the complete series on DVD in a 33-disc collection on December 9, 2014.
+Factory had acquired the rights to the series from Sony Pictures Home Entertainment; they subsequently released the complete series on DVD in a 33-disc collection on December 9, 2014.

 On April 28, 2015, Shout! released season 7 on DVD in Region 1.
 Season 8 was released on August 11, 2015.